SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/vmware.md

 ### Step 1: Set up a server, host, or VM to collect data

-You can use following method for setting up a server to collect data for the VMware App:
+You can use the following method for setting up a server to collect data for the VMware App:

 If you have an existing VM, you can go directly to [Installing the Sumo Logic scripts on a VM](#Installing_Sumo_Logic_scripts_on_a_vCenter_server.2C_another_host.2C_or_VM) and proceed with following the instructions.